Super-resolution and Robust Sparse Continuous Fourier Transform in Any Constant Dimension: Nearly Linear Time and Sample Complexity: Roadmap

 Section~\ref{sec:prelim} provides some basic notations and definitions.
 Section~\ref{sec:prob} provides a list of probability tools.
-Section~\ref{sec:filter_function_single} and ~\ref{sec:HashToBins_single} present our filter, permutation and hashing in any single dimension.
-Afterwards, Section~\ref{sec:HashToBins_multi} presents the counterpart filter, permutation and hashing in the multi-dimensional setting.
+Filter, permutation and hashing in one dimension are given in Appendix~\ref{sec:filter_function_single} and ~\ref{sec:HashToBins_single} for completeness, which can be skipped if readers are familiar with them.
+Section~\ref{sec:HashToBins_multi} presents the counterpart filter, permutation and hashing in the multi-dimensional setting.
 In Section~\ref{sec:locate_inner} and \ref{sec:locate_signal}, we show to how to give accurate estimations of the frequencies.
 In Section~\ref{sec:sparse_recovery}, we present our sparse recovery algorithm.
-Finally in Section~\ref{sec:convert}, we show how to obtain the signal estimation by paying a slightly longer duration.
+In Section~\ref{sec:convert}, we show how to obtain the signal estimation by paying a slightly longer duration.
+Finally, in Section~\ref{sec:conclusion}, we give a short discussion on some bottlenecks of current methods, and some interesting future directions.